China demands US drop tech export curbs after Nvidia warning - NewsBreak

 China demands US drop tech export curbs after Nvidia warning

-BEIJING (AP) — The Chinese government on Thursday called on Washington to repeal its technology export curbs after chip designer Nvidia Corp. said a new product might be delayed and some work might be moved out of China.
+BEIJING — (AP) — The Chinese government on Thursday called on Washington to repeal its technology export curbs after California-based chip designer Nvidia said a new product might be delayed and some work might be moved out of China.

 The latest controls add to mounting U.S.-Chinese tension over technology and security.
 American officials say they need to limit the spread of technology that can be used to make weapons.